 The Winter Fuel Payment is an annual, tax-free payment, to help with the costs of heating.
+With the current hike in gas prices, it may be more important than ever that you claim the payment if you qualify.
 If you are receiving a state pension or other social security benefits then you are likely to get this payment automatically.
 Those who quality will get a letter telling them how much they will receive and an estimated payment date.
 It does not affect any other benefits you may receive.
-Most payments are made automatically between November and December, with the majority of payments set to be made by 13 January 2021.
+Most payments are made automatically between November and December, with the majority of payments set to be made by 14 January 2022.

 The criteria for the Government’s Winter Fuel Payment changes every year, so it’s worth being up-to-date with all the info, just in case you are now eligible to claim.
 Those who qualify, but don’t get paid automatically, need to apply for the Winter Fuel Payment.

 How much you can claim depends on your circumstances during the ‘qualifying week’.
 The qualifying week for winter 2021 to 2022 is the 20 to 26 September 2021.

 If you are born between 27 September 1941 and 26 September 1955 you could receive:

 - £200 if you qualify and live alone (or none of the people you live with qualify)

 - £100 if you qualify and live with someone under 80 who also qualifies